-Select the Imposed plane and the plane as shown.
+Select the Imposed definition and the planar face as shown.
 The imposed plane allows you to define flat planar areas that the tool will make a pass on.
 This is also helpful to define points that must be cut by the tool.

-Replay the operation.
+Simulate the operation.
 There is now a tool path at the same level as the imposed plane.
 If you look close, you should notice that the tool does not actually cut the top of the part.